jasonbayton/11ty/_src/blog/2022/08/android-go-emm.md

 Established EMMs aside, some of the more modern solutions running on the Android Management API (AMAPI) all appear to support Android Go fine, including Microsoft Endpoint Manager (Intune), Wizy, and several more.
 Arguably of all the testing I'd done, enrolling into my company's Intune environment with all of the app policies, conditional access, suite of non-Go applications and more was the most taxing, and the Android Go device I have handled it perfectly fine.

 Overall I think Android Go support is a bit of a sore point for the ecosystem today.
 There's clear misunderstandings in what can and can't be supported with the lighter Android variant, and not a lot of visible effort to put that right.

-Perhaps this is something for Google to turn their attention to in the not-too-distant future, as I'm sure Go expanding to the 2GB memory threshold is only going to grow the Go footprint around the ecosystem, and there's too much uncertainty with it's place in enterprise as it stands at the moment.
+Perhaps this is something for Google to turn their attention to in the not-too-distant future, as I'm sure Go expanding to the 2GB memory threshold is only going to grow the Go footprint around the ecosystem.
+Starting with more transparent, public documentation akin to the CDD about exactly what Go devices can and cannot do would be a massive, low-effort change that could clear many uncertainties up immediately.

+There's too much uncertainty with Android Go's place in enterprise as it stands at the moment.